-Whiteboards are used in offices, meeting rooms and conferences throughout the UK for sketching ideas, taking notes, identifying priorities, noting reminders and for brainstorming sessions.
+Whiteboards, sometimes known as drywipe boards, are used in offices, meeting rooms and conferences throughout the UK for sketching ideas, taking notes, identifying priorities, noting reminders and for brainstorming sessions.
 Text and diagrams can quickly be written down and displayed and then easily removed again as the boards come with a drywipe, wipe clean surface.
-Many whiteboards are magnetic which is especially useful if you wish to pin notices or memos to the board.
+Many whiteboards are magnetic which is especially useful if you wish to attach notices or memos to the board.

 If you need any help and advice when selecting your whiteboard then please call the Office Allsorts team on 0115 9455833 for assistance.

 Whiteboards are perfect for offices and meeting rooms as you can quickly convey information and then remove it easily using a board rubber.
 Smaller versions can also be used around the home, in rooms such as the kitchen, where they can be used as a reminder board or to right down items you need from the shops.